axelmagn/dmed-rs/README.md

 streams of text.
 The majority of these tools have operated either line by line, or in some cases on space-separated pieces of text within the line.
-I have recently found it difficult to use command line tools on data files that have higher degrees of granularity in the data. `shape` is my attempt to create a bridge between multidimensional data files and command line text processing tools such as `sort`, `unique`, and `comm`.
+I have recently found it difficult to use command line tools on data files that have higher degrees of granularity in the data. `datmat` is my attempt to create a bridge between multidimensional data files and command line text processing tools such as `sort`, `unique`, and `comm`.